YouFoundKyle/MediaCenter/README.md

 - `traefik.domain.com`
 - `request.domain.com`

-Some services are only accesible on LAN
+Some services are only accessible on LAN

 - `grafana.domain.local`
 - `prometheus.domain.local`